spwn3r49sd3r00/logicbomb-reverse-shell/README.md

 # logicbomb-reverse-shell
 Description:

-This is a GO-based logic-bomb script written by me to spawn a reverse shell by opening random network ports.
+This is a GO-based logic-bomb script written by me for the DOE CyberForce competition 2019 to spawn a reverse shell by opening random network ports.

 Usage: